History of Southampton

 Southampton became an important port in medieval times, experiencing several hundred years of fluctuating fortunes until it was expanded by the Victorians.

 As a centre of commerce, an industrial town and an important military embarkation point, Southampton was a strategic target for the Luftwaffe and was severely damaged in World War II.

-Post-war re-development and the need to accommodate 20th century innovations such as the motor car has significantly altered the character of Southampton.
+Post-war redevelopment and the need to accommodate 20th-century innovations such as the motor car have significantly altered the character of Southampton.

 Prehistoric times

 Numerous gravel pits have been dug in the Southampton area, many of which have yielded Stone Age tools.
 Evidence of a Stone Age settlement has been found at Priory Avenue, St Denys.

 Bronze Age objects have been found on Southampton Common, particularly by grave-diggers working in the cemetery and during the construction of the reservoir.
 Further Bronze Age finds have been made near Cobden Bridge.

 Iron Age earthworks have been found at Lordswood and Aldermoor and evidence of Iron Age buildings has been found in the City Centre.